Algebraic Reduction of Hidden Markov Models: Algebraic approach to probability theory

 \section{Algebraic approach to probability theory}

-The central idea is to represent all the key ingredients of a classical probabilistic model - events, random variables - as elements of a suitable algebra $\mathscr{A}$, endowed with a probability functional (or state) $p$.
-In the following sections, we will start from a probability space $(\Omega,\Sigma,\Prob)$ and briefly review how to construct its algebraic representation $(\mathscr{A},p)$.
-Correspondingly, any pair $(\mathscr{A},p)$ admits a classical representation.
+The central idea in algebraic probability models is to represent all the key ingredients of a classical probabilistic model as elements of a suitable algebra $\mathscr{A}$, endowed with a probability functional (or state) $p$.
+In the following sections, we start from a probability space $(\Omega,\Sigma,\Prob)$ and briefly review how to construct an algebraic representation $(\mathscr{A},p),$ with $\mathscr{A}\subseteq \R^n$.
+Correspondingly, we show that any pair $(\mathscr{A},p)$ admits a classical representation.
 This allows for a natural probabilistic interpretation of the proposed reduction method.